Georgia brewery among those affected by cyberattack

-Employees tell WALB-TV they were all sent home and told not to use any work-related internet sites until further notice.
+Employees told WALB-TV they were all sent home and told not to use any work-related internet sites until further notice.

 The Chicago-based company said Thursday in a regulatory filing that it has hired forensic information technology experts and lawyers to help it investigate the incident.